Lilly Pulitzer (AP Photo / Kathy Willens)

-died in April, colorful and flowery memories were sparked in women of all ages: women who wore the original Lilly dresses in the 1960s, their daughters who so proudly wore miniature versions of the cotton shifts, and a whole new generation of Lilly lovers from the 1990s when Lillys made a splashing comeback, revived by Sugartown Worldwide.
+When Lilly Pulitzer died April 7, 2013, colorful and flowery memories were sparked in women of all ages: women who wore the original Lilly dresses in the 1960s, their daughters who so proudly wore miniature versions of the cotton shifts, and a whole new generation of Lilly lovers from the 1990s when Lillys made a splashing comeback, revived by Sugartown Worldwide.
 Last year, the company sold more than $122 million in Lilly designs.

 But it is the memories of her fans and diehard dress wearers that tell the real stories – and there are plenty of them that have been posted.
-The obituary Guest Book is full of memories:
+Her Legacy.com Guest Book is full of memories:

 "The first day I met Lilly was the first day of working for her.
 She flew into the factory in Miami wearing a blue dashiki Lilly print shirt, white pants, daisy sandals, her hair tied up in a scarf and a huge Aquamarine ring on her finger.
 She had brought in a big basket of food she had prepared for our lunch.
 We all sat around a crowded desk in one of the offices and I can still hear her hearty, heartfelt laugh." ~ Ann S, Greensboro, North Carolina